d2l-ai/d2l-en/chapter_preliminaries/probability.md

 of $B$ coming up heads.

-Independence is especially when it holds among the successive draws of our data from some underlying distribution (allowing us to make strong statistical conclusions) or when it holds among various variables in our data,
+Independence is especially useful when it holds among the successive draws of our data from some underlying distribution (allowing us to make strong statistical conclusions) or when it holds among various variables in our data,